to avoid daily washing. The sebaceous glands are overstimulated,

 Have a few longish ones that will allow your hair

-will help control the frizz but will not remove all
+which will help control the frizz but will not

 you only have a little grey a semi-permanent colour

-For more than 30 per cent grey then a quasi colour
+it.
+For more than 30 per cent grey then a quasi

-covers grey whilst keeping a natural look.
-When you
+colour covers grey whilst keeping a natural look.

-the top and crown and a semi-permanent colour is put
+are woven around the top and crown and a semi-permanent

 is essential you have a good cut, just below jaw length